 In children, important associated symptoms include delays in speech or language development and delayed motor development.

 Doctors explore people's medical history for disorders that might cause hearing loss, including repeated ear infections, chronic exposure to loud noise, head injury, and autoimmune disorders such as rheumatoid arthritis and systemic lupus erythematosus.
 Doctors note whether people have a family history of hearing loss.
-Doctors also ask people whether they are taking drugs that are damaging to the ear (ototoxic drugs—see Hearing Loss and Deafness: Some Causes and Features of Hearing Loss).
+Doctors also ask people whether they are taking drugs that can damage the ear (ototoxic drugs—see Some Causes and Features of Hearing Loss).

 The physical examination focuses on the ears and hearing and the neurologic examination.
 Doctors inspect the external ear for obstruction, infection, malformations that are present at birth (congenital), and other visible abnormalities.
 The eardrum is examined for tears (perforations), drainage, and signs of acute or chronic infection.
 Doctors often do several tests using a tuning fork to differentiate conductive from sensorineural hearing loss.